ektf1130/gimages/README.rst

 Licence
 -------

-This module is under a MIT License.
+This code is available for use under the MIT License.